 Right now, Ethereum is the most popular and viable platform for building applications on.
 Many types of applications have been built on this foundation already, from popular social networks to financial applications.

 Ethereum has been a major step forward, and with its success has given us a look into the future of what is possible to achieve with blockchain.
 It seems that this technology will soon become a massive, globally distributed cloud computing platform for which we will be able to run applications of any type, and at the same scale and speed as today’s major websites.
 All with the security assurances of today’s blockchains.

-However, right now these new platforms are more like extremely inefficient computers that don’t do much except proving concepts.
+However, right now these new platforms are more like extremely inefficient computers that don’t do much except prove concepts.
 Getting to the next link in the evolutionary chain will involve some serious mathematical problem solving not for the faint of heart.
-The ability to handle high volume transactional workloads remain at the heart of the problem and what this 3rd generation of blockchains are currently trying to solve.
+The ability to handle high volume transactional workloads remains at the heart of the problem and what this 3rd generation of blockchains are currently trying to solve.

 Keeping the transaction ledgers current to support Bitcoin transactions uses more energy than some small countries.
 Currently, the consumption of power equals that of Denmark, and costs over a billion and a half dollars a year.
 Most of this consumption is being fueled by cheap, dirty, energy sources in China, which is where about 60% of the transaction mining happens.
 Using this much energy is simply not viable for obvious reasons, especially as these networks continue to grow.

 Technical wizardry and monetary incentives to maintain the accuracy and records of who owns what, without a centralized authority controlling the whole thing is how it’s done today.
 The problem is that it’s difficult to maintain this balancing act while also trying to grow the number of users using the system.
 Currently, blockchain requires a global consensus on the order and outcome of all transfers, which is what gives the technology its unique ability to police itself with high assurances of accuracy.